Eluned Woodford-Williams: Career

 After qualifying, Woodford-Williams became a house physician at University College Hospital.
 She later became interested in paediatrics, taking up a position at Liverpool's Alder Hey Children's Hospital and gaining a Diploma in Child Health in 1938.
 She then moved to Redhill Hospital in Surrey as a resident medical officer, and in 1940 she was awarded an MD with a gold medal.
 She transferred to Manchester in 1942, working as an assistant physician at Manchester Royal Infirmary and Manchester Northern Hospital.
 After the war, she moved with her husband Dennis Astley Sanford to Sunderland, where he had been appointed a consultant surgeon.
 She did not work for several years, but in 1950 she began working for the Austrian geriatrician Oscar Olbrich, first as his senior registrar and later as an assistant physician.

 When Olbrich died in 1958, Woodford-Williams succeeded him as the leader of the Sunderland geriatric unit; under her leadership, the unit gained an international reputation for geriatrics.
 She established the practice of admitting all patients over the age of 65 to the geriatric unit, regardless of their specific illness; this practice has since become the norm in many hospitals.
 Woodford-Williams, who petitioned the Royal College of Physicians to create a geriatrics committee, has been credited with establishing geriatrics as a distinct medical discipline.
-She was appointed to the Health Advisory Service in 1973 and held the position for five years, during which time she influenced government policy on geriatric medicine and especially geriatric psychiatry.
+She was appointed director for the Health Advisory Service in 1973 and held the position for five years.
+During this time she influenced government policy on geriatric medicine and especially geriatric psychiatry.
 She also co-edited the journal Gerontologia Clinica.